 Willing to collaborate creating policies that transform systems and rebuild ways of thinking, Pablo joins TACSI to grasp the opportunity to improve, evaluate and measure social impact.

 Anne's working life has been all about administration.
-Starting out as a junior admin assistant in a law firm, she has fine tuned her skills over time in a variety of administrative roles.
+Starting out as a junior admin assistant in a law firm, she has fine tuned her skills over time in a variety of roles.

 In her very varied role at TACSI, Anne keeps the office ticking along.
 Her role description includes a large chunk of 'other duties as required' and boredom is never a issue.